openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `response_mode`:
 : OPTIONAL.
 Defined in [@!OAuth.Responses].
 This parameter is used (through the new Response Mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
 It is also used to request signing and encrypting (see (#jarm) for more details).
 If the parameter is not present, the default value is `fragment`.

-Additional Authorization Request parameters MAY be defined and used, as described in [@!RFC6749].
+Additional request parameters MAY be defined and used, as described in [@!RFC6749].
 The Wallet MUST ignore any unrecognized parameters.